-Our final goggle on this list is the No products found., which is another fully customizable option that is a great choice for people who want to branch out from the Contour.
+Our final goggle on this list is the Virtue Vio Extend, which is another fully customizable option that is a great choice for people who want to branch out from the Contour.
 This is similar to the above options in many ways, but differs in both fit and style.
 As with so many Virtue goggles, this pair is incredibly comfortable.

 You get all of the upgrades you would normally expect with this one, including better speaking, clearer hearing, and easier breathing.
 There is also a great field of view that allows you constantly scan surroundings.
 However, there are some key differences as well.

 When looking at the Extend, there are a few noticeable traits that stand out.
 The first is its larger size.
 Though the above two models are compact, the Extend branches out with a longer fit that creates more room around the mouth and jaw line.